-I seem to have my life planned in my head, but as I walk with God, I find my life leading in places I would never have wanted, but somehow with each huge step I have had to make in my life, those terrible big steps, somehow turn into something good unexpectedly.
-In fact, I love saying my life is one big accident, but truth is, it's one big happy accident.
+I seem to have my life planned in my head, but as I walk with God, I find my life leading in places I would never have wanted, but somehow with each huge step I have had to make in my life, those terrible significant steps, somehow turn into something good unexpectedly.
+I love saying my life is one big accident, but the truth is, it's one big happy accident.

 When did you come to know Jesus Christ?

 When I was...